dherrero12/tfg-public/README.md

 Most of the modules in which the repository is structured correspond to one of the functional components of the solution.
 The modules are structurally divided in two contexts.
 The first context relates to the creation of an unified data matrix that is adequeate to solve a regression problem.
 The second context relates to the solution to the regression problem itself.

-### Data matrix creation
+### Data engineering problem

-The modules that are involved in the creation of the unified data matrix for regression are the following:
+The modules that are involved in the creation of the unified data matrix for regression are:

 - [csv](./csv): data unification component.
 Extracts unified data matrix from the Databases for PostgreSQL instance.
 - [postgre](./postgre): data processing component.
 Updates the Databases for PostgreSQL instance from data arriving to a COS bucket.